mandeepbal/benchmark/site/index.md

   * For Redshift, use the [Amazon AWS console](https://console.aws.amazon.com/redshift/).
 Make sure to whitelist the node you plan to run the benchmark from in the Redshift control panel.
   * For Impala, use the [Cloudera Manager EC2 deployment instructions](http://blog.cloudera.com/blog/2013/03/how-to-create-a-cdh-cluster-on-amazon-ec2-via-cloudera-manager/).
 Make sure to upload your own RSA key so that you can use the same key to log into the nodes and run queries.
       * __Note:__ In order to use Ext4 as the underlying file system additional steps must be taken on each host machine.
 See below for instructions.
-  * For Shark, use the [Spark/Shark EC2 launch scripts](http://spark-project.org/docs/latest/ec2-scripts.html).
+  * For Shark, use the Ext4 branch of the [Spark/Shark EC2 launch scripts](http://spark-project.org/docs/latest/ec2-scripts.html).
 These are available as part of the latest Spark distribution.
   {% highlight bash %}
     $> ec2/spark-ec2 -s 5 -k [KEY PAIR NAME] -i [IDENTITY FILE] --hadoop-major-version=2 -t "m2.4xlarge" launch [CLUSTER NAME] {% endhighlight %} **NOTE:** You must set **AWS\_ACCESS\_KEY\_ID** and **AWS\_SECRET\_ACCESS\_KEY** environment variables.